amandabrastad/2022ws_do_ab/coursework.md

 ## HOW DOES IT WORK? - The problems

 * Innovators dilemma
-* Challening to lead both units
+* Challenging to lead both units
-* Traning and development
+* Training and development
 * Disagreement

 ---